Waste Management

 Long Term Target

 EGCO Group follows the 3Rs Waste Management Principle, namely Reduce, Reuse, and Recycle, to minimize the amount of hazardous and non-hazardous wastes generated from the organization’s operation to a minimum.
 Wastes are managed systematically through segregation, collection, transportation, and disposal, supplemented by waste audits to identify opportunities for improving waste performance, such as record examinations, facility walk-throughs, and waste sorting.
 Data are collected and reported through the waste management data collection system.
-Waste data including waste diversion from landfill is verified by a third party and certified by an independent accredited body as part of ISO14001.
-(For third-party verification, please see BSI independent assurance opinion statement for GRI 306-4 Waste diverted and GRI 306-5 Waste directed to disposal) In addition, A review of waste management approaches and waste treatment and disposal contractors auditing have been conducted on a regular basis to ensure that all operational processes are in compliance with relevant regulations and requirements.
+Waste data, including waste diversion from landfills, is verified by a third party and certified by an independent, accredited body as part of ISO 14001.
+(For third-party verification, please see the independent assurance opinion statement for GRI 306-4 Waste diverted and GRI 306-5 Waste directed to disposal.)
+In 2024, PAJU ES achieved “Zero Waste to Landfill (ZWTL)" with silver grade, certified by the global certification company, UL Solutions.
+Additionally, a review of waste management approaches and auditing of waste treatment and disposal contractors has been conducted on a regular basis to ensure that all operational processes comply with relevant regulations and requirements.

 3Rs Principle of Waste Management

-At the Khanom Power Plant, a significant initiative is the compost project, which converts organic waste like leaves and grass into compost.
-This project helps reduce the reliance on chemical fertilizers, promoting a more sustainable approach to waste management.
+At the Khanom Power Plant, a significant initiative is the composting project, which converts organic waste like leaves and grass into compost.
+This project helps reduce the reliance on chemical fertilizers and promotes a more sustainable approach to waste management.

 These initiatives reflect EGCO Group's commitment to adhering to the 3Rs principle (Reduce, Reuse, Recycle) and showcase their proactive approach in minimizing waste and enhancing sustainability across their operations and communities.

-Waste Breakdown from EGCO Building and Power Plants under EGCO ECOSYSTEM Project 2023 Waste Management Report
+Waste Breakdown from EGCO Building under EGCO ECOSYSTEM Project

 Increase recycle rate